IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-2/Exercise-6-Generating-DBs.md

     ![Checking LDAP Server Connectivity](Images/7.1-checking-ldap.png)

-	With errors in this step, check if the SDS is running, and weather the correct IP address and port number were configured in the properties files.
+	With errors in this step, check if the SDS is running, and whether the correct IP address and port number were configured in the properties files.
 If SDS is not running, or not responding correctly, it can be restarted by running `sudo systemctl restart sds`.
 If configuration files need to be updated, generate the configuration again, apply the secrets, and rerun these verification steps.
 If *only* the latency is bad, this can be ignored in this sample environment.
 In a production environment of a customer, this would need to be investigated properly.

 6. Expected output of Database configuration and connection speed checking